Overview

 There are more guides following this simple overview, that will extend upon what was used in this guide.

-A recommendation to start your aproach is to go through these additional documentations:
+A recommendation to start your approach is to go through these additional documentations: